EGR314-Spring2024-Team303/EGR314-Spring2024-Team303.github.io/Component_Selection.md

 * IFX9201SGAUMA1-6A H bridge with SPI Motor Driver

 Our team picked IFX9201SG.
 This particular surface mount H-bridge model has an SPI interface which our team had already experienced in one of the ICC.
 So, our team is confident to work around this component.
-Moreover, the range of operating voltage of the component is 3.3V - 5.0V.
+Moreover, the component's operating voltage range is 3.3V - 5.0V.

 ## Temperature Sensors
 <img src ="https://github.com/EGR314-Spring2024-Team303/EGR314-Spring2024-Team303.github.io/assets/156623314/2faca3f8-fac7-4f8a-b503-419a9ad86b02" width = "300" height = "300">